nv-morpheus/Morpheus/scripts/validation/kafka_testing.md

     ```

 ### Role-g
-Similar to the Hammah User123 test, we are going to replace to-file stage from the Hammah validation pipeline with the to-kafka stage using a topic named "morpheus-hammah-role-g".
+Similar to the Hammah User123 test, we are going to replace the `to-file` stage from the Hammah validation pipeline with the `to-kafka` stage using a topic named "morpheus-hammah-role-g".

 1. From the first Kafka terminal create the `morpheus-hammah-role-g` topic, and launch a consumer listening to it:
     ```bash